monicapetrangeli/Burnout-Risk-Prevention-App/README.md

 ## Conclusion
 Exhale is more than a class project—it’s a prototype with potential.
 As mental health continues to gain attention in educational and workplace environments, tools like Exhale can play a meaningful role in promoting well-being through data, design, and empathy.

+## P.S.
+To run Exhale locally, please ensure the following:

+- Add your Fitbit Client ID and Secret to the fitbit_data.py file.
+You can obtain these by registering an app at dev.fitbit.com.

+- Set up your Google Calendar API by creating a credentials.json file as instructed in the official Google Calendar API guide.
+This file is required for scheduling features to function.

 ## Credits
 Exhale was developed by: